mongodb/leafygreen-ui/packages/sso-menu/README.md

 **Default:** `() => {}`

-Callback invoked when user views their MDB account.
+Callback invoked when user views their MongoDB account.

 ### onProductChange